-- occasional: about ten hikes a year lasting 3 to 4 hours, less than 10 km and less than 700 m incline.
+- occasional: around ten hikes per year of about 3 to 4 hours’ duration, less than 10km and less than 700m of elevation gain.

 - Regular: about 20 outings per year.
 4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing.

 - Intensive: more than 20 times a year.
 More than 6 hours, more than 20 km, 1200 to 2000m of elevation gain per outing.